Graphics: NCL

 Some example scripts are available, but in order to fully utilize the functionality of the NCL Libraries, users should adapt these for their own needs, or write their own scripts.

-NCL can process WRF ARW static, input and output files, as well as WRF-Var output data.
+NCL can process WRF ARW static, input and output files, as well as WRFDA and WRF-Chem output data.
 Both single and double precision data can be processed.

 What is NCL